 There are two ways to get to Ambergris Caye/San Pedro or Caye Caulker from Belize City Philip S.W.
 Goldson International airport.
 Whichever way you choose to get to the island, please factor in the time it takes to get back to the international airport (airplane/ferry and taxi) so you don’t miss the cut-off to check-in for your international flight home.

 To get to Ambergris Caye/San Pedro or Caye Caulker you can fly from Philip S.W.
 Goldson International airport but it will cost you.
-The average price for 2 round-trip tickets from BZE to San Pedro was about $400.
 However, there is another airport in the city.
-Take a short $25 taxi ride from the international airport to Belize City Municipal Airport and purchase a ticket on Tropic Air or Maya Island Air and it will save you $200 or more.
+Take a short taxi ride from the international airport to Belize City Municipal Airport and purchase a ticket on Tropic Air or Maya Island Air and it will save you a ton.

-We flew on Tropic Air and 2 RT tickets to San Pedro cost $180.
+We flew on Tropic Air and purchased 2 RT tickets to San Pedro.
 Most flights take off from Municipal and stop in Caye Caulker on the way to San Pedro but a few that circle back to the international airport to pick up passengers.
 Either way, the flight lasts about 20 minutes and you should be on the island sipping cocktails in no time.
 Book your ticket ahead of time online to avoid any delays. *Due to enhanced screening procedures for arriving international passengers at the Belize International Airport, processing times may be longer than usual.
 Therefore, the company suggests you allow a minimum connection time of three (3) hours for your domestic flight.

-Taking the ferry is a much cheaper option.
+Taking the ferry or water taxi is a much cheaper option.
 You can get 2 roundtrip tickets from Belize City to San Pedro for around $100 (*at the time of publishing).
 When you arrive at the international airport, take a taxi to the ferry terminal and purchase your ticket.
 Unfortunately, there are a few drawbacks when it comes to taking the ferry and saving all that money.